wdsnow66/wdsnow66.github.io/_posts/2013-04-04-about-the-author.md

 image: cutting.jpg
 ---

-Hi there!
-I'm Paul.
-I’m a physics major turned programmer.
-Ever since I first learned how to program while taking a scientific computing for physics course, I have pursued programming as a passion, and as a career.
-Check out [my personal website](https://www.lenpaul.com/) for more information on my other projects (including more Jekyll themes!), as well as some of my writing.
+I'm an engineer, starting as an electronics engineer and later as a database designer and user of data analytics applications.
+I'd like to capture here what I've learned about academic research data workflow.
+As a Stanford grad, I'll relate this back to resources at my alma mater but our academic insitution will have similar reosources.
+My website [my personal website](https://stanford.edu/~wdsnow/) has more information on my other projects and contact information.